 Michael’s Place is blessed by those we help and by those who help us.
 By sharing, it is our hope that you will gain a fuller understanding of how Michael’s Place makes a positive difference in the lives of those who experience grief.
 You will note a resounding theme of finding hope on the journey of healing.

-Rachelle talks about her experience at Michael’s Place following the death of her mother:
+A former attendee talks about her experience at Michael’s Place following the death of her husband to suicide:

 As part of a healing exercise, young Joey writes a letter to his late father as a way to express his feelings:

 I really miss you so much.
 I miss your love.
 I miss the way you played with me.

 Most of all I miss your kisses and hugs.
 You were the best dad ever.
 I know you miss me too and I wish you were here.